d-plaindoux/thicket/README.md

 definition in the illustrated MVC design pattern.

 ```
-model APerson {
+object APerson {
    firstname: String
    name: String
    age: Int
 }
 ```

-A  controller provides  a  set of  behaviors where  the  internal state  is represented by  a model.
+A  class provides  a  set of  behaviors where  the  internal state  is represented by  a model.
 For instance  in the  next code  two classes `Person`  and  `Population`  are  proposed for  objects  `APerson`  and `[APerson]`.
+Such class is similar to a controller in charge of managing a given model.

 ```
-controller Person this:APerson {
+class Person this:APerson {
   firstname = this.firstname
   name = this.name
   age = this.age
   tick () = (self(this.age(this.age+1)))
 }

-controller Population this:[APerson] {
+class Population this:[APerson] {
   persons () = [p for p in this if p.age < 100]
   addPerson f n = (self APerson{f n 0})
 }